Tourism in Germany: Munich

+Munich, the capital of Bavaria, is one of Germany’s most popular tourist destinations, known for its rich history, vibrant culture, and architectural beauty.
+At the heart of the city lies Marienplatz, the central square featuring the Neues Rathaus with its famous Glockenspiel, which draws crowds daily for its animated show.

+A short walk away is Frauenkirche, Munich’s iconic cathedral with its twin domes and panoramic city views.
+The Munich Residenz, once the royal palace of Bavarian monarchs, now houses a museum complex showcasing centuries of art, furniture, and jewels.

+For art lovers, the Kunstareal features world-class museums like the Alte Pinakothek, Neue Pinakothek, and Pinakothek der Moderne, each covering different periods of European art.
+Families often enjoy the Deutsches Museum, one of the largest science and technology museums in the world.

+Munich also offers green escapes, such as the expansive Englischer Garten, larger than New York’s Central Park, complete with beer gardens and even river surfing.
+Nymphenburg Palace, with its baroque architecture and gardens, offers a glimpse into royal life.

+The city’s mix of tradition and innovation makes it a must-visit destination in Germany.

 Hamburg

-In 2007, more than 3,985,105 visitors with 7,402,423 overnight stays visited the city.
+In 2007, more than 3,985,105 visitors with 7,402,423 overnight stays visited Hamburg.
 The tourism sector employs more than 175,000 people full-time and brings in revenue of €9.3 billion, making the tourism industry a major economic force in the Hamburg Metropolitan Region.
 Hamburg has one of the fastest-growing tourism industries in Germany.
 From 2001 to 2007, the overnight stays in the city increased by 55.2% (Berlin +52.7%, Mecklenburg-Western Pomerania +33%).

 A typical Hamburg visit includes a tour of the city hall and the grand church St. Michaelis (called the Michel), and visiting the old warehouse district (Speicherstadt) and the harbour promenade (Landungsbrücken).
 Sightseeing buses connect these points of interest.
 As Hamburg is one of the world's largest harbours many visitors take one of the harbour and/or canal boat tours (Große Hafenrundfahrt, Fleetfahrt) which start from the Landungsbrücken.
 Major destinations also include museums.

 The area of Reeperbahn in the quarter St. Pauli is Europe's largest red light district and home of strip clubs, brothels, bars and nightclubs.
 The Beatles had stints on the Reeperbahn early in their careers.
 Others prefer the laid-back neighbourhood Schanze with its street cafés, or a barbecue on one of the beaches along the river Elbe.
 Hamburg's famous zoo, the Tierpark Hagenbeck, was founded in 1907 by Carl Hagenbeck as the first zoo with moated, barless enclosures.